thiswillbeyourgithub/IndexableAnki/README.md

 ## TODO :
 * switch to ankipandas instead of doing it on your own, it seems way easier
+* make it OS agnostic, so far it can only work on linux and possibly OSX

 ## Usage :
     ` python3 ./IndexableAnki.py -a ~/.local/share/Anki2 -p Myprofile -o ~/Documents/ -t /tmp/anki.db`